jcraffael/unix_socket_ser_cli/README.md

 2.A C++ Server application able to use the above mentioned shared library and to expose a basic API to localhost:12345.
 The server shall expose the following APIs(every API must end with a \n character):

-○ LOAD PATH will load the INI file specified by the PATH argument (by calling theload_resource library API)return values: the same returned by the library followed by a \n character, or127\n in case of unknown command.
+○ LOAD PATH will load the INI file specified by the PATH argument (by calling theload_resource library API)return values: the same returned by the library followed by a \n character, or 127\n in case of unknown command.

   **example: "LOAD /tmp/example.ini\n" -> "0\n"**